Salable/salable-usage-demo/README.md

 #### Create Plan

 1. Go to the `Plans` tab and `Create Plan`.
-2. Set the plan name as `Basic`.
+2. Plan name will be `Random String Generator`.
 3. Select `Usage` for pricing model.
 4. Select `Month` for subscription cycle.
 5. Select `Paid` to make it a paid plan.
-6. Currencies will then appear, input the cost of 1, this cost will be billed to a customer per seat every month.
+6. Currencies will then appear, input 1 (£1) as per-unit cost.
+This will be what the customer will be charged per unit of consumption per billing cycle.
+The charge per billing cycle will be variable based on what the customer consumes.
 7. Click `Next` to proceed to Features.
 8. This is section is for creating features and assigning values to plans.
-9. Click Create feature and create three different features of type `Boolean`.
-Name them 16, 32 and 64 with a default value of true.
+9. Click Create feature and create feature of type `Boolean`.
+Name it 128 with a default value of true.
-10. Repeat the steps to create a Pro plan but set the cost to be 2.
-Create a new `Boolean` feature called 128 with a default value of false.
-Click next and ensure its set to false for the existing `Basic` plan.
-11. Set the feature 128 value to be true on the Pro plan.
-12. Create the plan.
+10. Create the plan.

 ### Update Environment Variables